GabeScott/standard-works-vault/General Conference/1981 April - Building Bridges to Faith.md

 We have been referred to as a believing people.
 Certainly individual faith is the foundation stone of the gospel and the quality which is most important to us as individuals.

-Joseph Smith said, “Faith is the assurance which men have of the existence of things which they have not seen, and the principle of action in all intelligent beings. ...
-[It] is the first great governing principle.”
-(Lectures on Faith, comp.
+Joseph Smith said, “Faith is the assurance which men have of the existence of things which they have not seen, and the principle of action in all intelligent beings. … \[It\] is the first great governing principle.” (*Lectures on Faith,* comp.
 N. B. Lundwall, Salt Lake City: N. B. Lundwall, n.d., pp. 7, 10.)

-And Jacob teaches that the Lord commands all men that they must have “perfect faith in the Holy One of Israel, or they cannot be saved in the Kingdom of God.”
-(2 Ne.
-9:23.)
+And Jacob teaches that the Lord commands all men that they must have “perfect faith in the Holy One of Israel, or they cannot be saved in the Kingdom of God.” ([[2 Nephi 9.23|2 Ne.
+9:23]].)

 As a principle of power and of action, and as the key to our salvation, our individual faith, then, becomes of absolute importance to us.

-Paul admonished us to “be thou an example of the believers, in word, in conversation, in charity, in spirit, in faith, in purity.”
-(1 Tim.
-4:12.)
+Paul admonished us to “be thou an example of the believers, in word, in conversation, in charity, in spirit, in faith, in purity.” ([[1 Timothy 4.12|1 Tim.
+4:12]].)

-“If ye can no more than desire to believe,” said Alma, “let this desire work in you, even until ye believe in a manner that ye can give place for a portion of my words.”
-(Alma 32:27.)
+“If ye can no more than desire to believe,” said Alma, “let this desire work in you, even until ye believe in a manner that ye can give place for a portion of my words.” ([[Alma 32.27|Alma 32:27]].)

-Moroni says, “Dispute not because ye see not, for ye receive no witness until after the trial of your faith.”
-(Ether 12:6.)
+Moroni says, “Dispute not because ye see not, for ye receive no witness until after the trial of your faith.” ([[Ether 12.6|Ether 12:6]].)

 There are many steps a person can take to develop the gift and power of faith.
 In the next few minutes I would like to suggest six of these steps.